HassanY99/Redux-Store/README.md

   ## Description

   This is an e-commerce website that is made by using Redux for managing the global state.
-  Link of live portfolio: [Live App](https://rs-live-deploy.herokuapp.com/)
+  Link of live app: [Live App](https://rs-live-deploy.herokuapp.com/)

   ## Licensing